kanerobotics/EllipticOrbit/README.md

 # EllipticOrbit

-`ellipticorbit` is a JavaScript library for animating objects along elliptic orbits.
+`EllipticOrbit` is a JavaScript library for animating objects along elliptic orbits.

 Here's an example of how to instantiate an animated object: